adrybakov/rad-tools/docs/source/user-guide/library/magnon-dispersion.rst

 Method is based on the [1]_. with matrix diagonalisation via [2]_.

-We believe that in original paper [1]_ there is a mistake in the derivation, which is discussed in much details here: :download:`magnon-dispersion.pdf <magnon-dispersion.pdf>`.
+We believe that a mistake was made in the derivation in original paper [1]_, which is discussed in much details here: :download:`magnon-dispersion.pdf <magnon-dispersion.pdf>`.

 Magnon dispersion is computed via diagonalization of the matrix